chrisgagne/ColorCyclingLEDs/README.md

 ColorCyclingLEDs
 ================

 A trippy color-cycling LED music visualization, similar to the late Nirvana Engine.
+See https://chrisgagne.com/1877/a-sound-sensitive-led-disco-suit-part-1/ for more details.

 This is a Processing sketch that works with the fadecandy LED control board.